gonmf/dakilang/README.md

 - `index(String, Numeric1, Numeric2, Answer)` - Unifies with the first position of Numeric1 in String, starting the search from Numeric2
 - `ord(String, Answer)` - Unifies with the numeric ASCII value of the first character in the String string
 - `char(Integer, Answer)` - Unifies with the ASCII character found for the numeric value of Integer

+**Other operator clauses**

+_These always unify._

+- `rand(Answer)` - Unifies with a random floating point value between 0 and 1
+- `print(Input, Answer)` - Print the Input to the console; unifies with the string literal `'yes'`
+- `time(Answer)` - Unifies with the number of milliseconds since the UNIX epoch
+- `time(Input, Answer)` - Unifies with the number of milliseconds since the UNIX epoch; the input is just used as a requirement to enforce order of execution

 Operator clauses cannot be overwritten or retracted with clauses with the same name and arity.
 They also only unify with some data types - for instance an arithmetic clause will not unify with string arguments.
 Illegal arguments, like trying to divide by 0, also do not unify.